manassaloi/manassaloi.github.io/_posts/2019-08-11-20-lessons-gojek.markdown

 **4/ 2/3 rule of likability**

 As a manager if you are rated 2/3 by your team it is good.
-3/3 means you are probably being pushover or optimising on likability.
+3/3 means you are probably being a pushover or optimising on likability.

 1/3 probably means you are a shitty manager.
 So 2/3 is probably the sweet spot